 - Massage to relieve swelling or tension

 - Tracking of bulging discs that aren’t causing symptoms

 - Medically supervised weight loss to relieve strain on the entire spine

 Heal Your Spinal Damage

-If you are tired of periodic numbness or chronic pain that just won’t leave you alone, stop by Ohio Therapy and Rehabilitation Center for a consultation to determine if you have a herniated disc.
+If you are tired of periodic numbness or chronic pain that just won’t leave you alone, stop by Euclid Medical Group for a consultation to determine if you have a herniated disc.

 We understand all of the nerves that weave their way in and out of the spinal column, so we can help pinpoint the problem and treat it promptly for amazing results.